basho/basho_docs/source/riak/cookbooks/Erlang-Named-Functions.md

 Save this file as `post_commit.erl` and proceed to compiling.

-<div class="info"><div class="title">Note</div>You must use the Erlang
+<div class="info"><div class="title">Note on the Erlang Compiler</div> You
-compiler (`erlc`) associated with the Riak installation or the version of Erlang used when compiling Riak from source.
-For packaged Riak installations, you can consult Table 1 above for the default location of Riak's `erlc` for each supported platform.
-If you compiled from source, use the `erlc` from the Erlang version you used to compile Riak.</div>
+must use the Erlang compiler (<tt>erlc</tt>) associated with the Riak installation or the version of Erlang used when compiling Riak from source.
+For packaged Riak installations, you can consult Table 1 below for the default location of Riak's <tt>erlc</tt> for each supported platform.
+If you compiled from source, use the <tt>erlc</tt> from the Erlang version you used to compile Riak.</div>

 Compiling the function is straightforward: